 6.15.1 Applicability to language

+This subclause requires a complete rewrite.

 Given the fixed size of integer data types, continuously adding one to an unsigned integer eventually will cause the value to go from the maximum possible value to a small value.
 C permits this to happen without any detection or notification mechanism.
 Continuously adding one to a signed integer eventually will cause undefined behaviour.

 For example, consider the following code for a short int containing 16 bits: